Are you looking for ways to improve your students’ understanding and retention of information?

 Watch the video of AES eLearning Developer, Kristin Savko, for an overview of the four phases, or read the details below:

-The Explore phase is made up of teacher-led activities designed to hook your students’ interest.
+The Explore phase has teacher-led activities designed to hook student interest.

-It’s designed to get your students thinking and prime them for learning new concepts and skills.
+This phase gets your students thinking and primes them for learning new concepts and skills.
 Some of the resources within the Explore phase include:

-The Learn & Practice phase has teacher resources and student-directed eLearning lessons to help students learn new concepts and skills.
+The Learn & Practice phase contains student-directed eLearning lessons to help students learn new concepts and skills.